| If you're facing an unplanned

 also organizations like "Planned Parenthood" that

+can offer you support services.
 A lot of people have pre-conceived

 notions about adoption based on things they've heard in the